strmprivacy/cli/README.md

 ### Homebrew

-The CLI is available through Homebrew.
+The CLI is also available through Homebrew.
 Install the formula as follows:
 ```
 brew install streammachineio/cli/strm
 ```

-Ensure to read the caveats section for setting up auto complete.
+Ensure to read the caveats section for setting up command completion.

 Upgrades to the CLI can be done through `brew upgrade strm`.

 ### Other package managers